mmai/webtarot/README.md

 ## Thanks

-* the code for the base game server and yew (webassembly) stuff is taken from https://github.com/mitsuhiko/webgame
+* the initial code for the base game server and yew (webassembly) stuff was taken from https://github.com/mitsuhiko/webgame
 * the card game models where inspired by https://github.com/gyscos/libcoinche
 * the cards SVG images come from https://github.com/tarotclub/tarotclub